StrangeRanger/linux-security-scripts/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, select a task, feature, or issue from the [issue tab](https://github.com/StrangeRanger/linux-security-scripts/issues).
-If you want to add a new feature, you can create a new issue and add it to the project.
-The same goes for bugs.

-## Planning

-It's **highly recommended** to plan and discuss with the repo maintainers about any new features, to ensure that it won't interfere with other features.
-If this step isn't done, it could result in the rejection of the pull request because it causes conflicts or doesn't follow contribution guidelines.
+When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

+Please note we have a code of conduct, please follow it in all your interactions with the project.

 ## Coding Style

-For this project, we use the coding style described [here](https://github.com/StrangeRanger/bash-style-guide).
+The coding style used for this repository can be found [at this repo](https://github.com/StrangeRanger/bash-style-guide).

 ## Commits

 All commits should follow the [Conventional Commits](https://www.conventionalcommits.org) style.

-All 'types' that can be used, include the following:
+All commit 'types' that can be used, include the following:

 | Commit Type | Title                    | Description                                                                                                 |
 | ----------- | ------------------------ | ----------------------------------------------------------------------------------------------------------- |